Geodan/pg2b3dm/README.md

 - There is no support (yet) for creating octree instead of quadtree;

-- There is no support (yet) for multiple content per tile;
+- There is no support (yet) for multiple contents per tile;

 - There is no support (yet) for creating child subtrees, only root subtree file 0_0_0.subtree is created;

+- There is no support (yet) for implicit tiling metadata;

 - Tileset.json Parameter 'refine' method is hardcoded on 'ADD';